Philipp-Schmelzer/Master-Thesis/README.md

 The documentation of the expert and evaluation interviews can be found in the "Interview" folder.
 The documentation of the design workshop is available in the folder "Design Workshop".
+The whole master thesis as a PDF file can be found in the folder "Thesis".

 A total of three files can be found in the Shiny_App folder.
 It documents the R code and the code of the Shiny R implementation as well as the employed data set of the master thesis.